 We are delighted that you are considering Loyola Preparatory School for your child and are pleased to provide admissions information below.

 We recognise that selecting a school for your child will be one of the most important decisions that you will make as a parent, involving much research and discussion.
-If you have any questions about our admissions process or any other questions about the school, please do contact us on telephone number 020 8504 7372 or email us here.
+If you have any questions about our admissions process or any other questions about the school, please do contact us on telephone number 020 8504 7372 or email us at firstname.lastname@example.org.

 An application form should be completed and, following receipt, the school places pupils on a waiting list in date order of application and according to the criteria set out below.